Got-IT-Kai/pr-rule-bot/docs/adr/README.md

 ## Creating a New ADR

 1. Verify ADR is needed (use decision tree above)
-2. Copy the template from this document
+2. Copy the template structure from the "ADR Format" section above
 3. Number sequentially (0001, 0002, etc.)
+4. Create file: `XXXX-descriptive-name.md`
-4. Fill in all sections
+5. Fill in all sections:
+   - Remove optional sections if not applicable
+   - If status is "Deferred to vX.X", include the "Deferral Decision" section
+   - Provide clear reasoning for deferral and alternative approach
-5. Create PR for review
+6. Create PR for review
-6. Update this index
+7. Update this ADR Index
-7. Link to related code reviews or issues
+8. Link to related code reviews or issues

+**For Deferred ADRs:**
+- Always include the comprehensive original strategy for future reference
+- Clearly state what simple approach is being used instead
+- Define specific conditions for when to reconsider
+- Examples: ADR-0005, ADR-0006, ADR-0007

 ### Updating Existing ADRs